klahrich/chiefhustler/content/diary/investing-diary-0011.md

 More concretely, the market will be surprised once the high-margin consumer products get going (with Peanuts, Strawberry Shortcake, and Sonic).
 But once again, it will take a couple of cycles of the loop for the inflection point to be visible.

-Here's, in one picture, my understanding of WildBrain's compounding power.
+Here's a simplified diagram depicting WildBrain's compounding power.
 Notice the multiple internal feedback loops at work.

 [![wildbrain-loops](/images/wildbrain-loops.png)](https://drive.google.com/file/d/1JW4Y0j1PrIr-TeI5kOd2p2SknEFDW1vO/view?usp=sharing)